hdoro/sanity-plugin-social-preview/README.md

 - Mimic the Sanity-native preview object behavior for selecting the required props
   - Currently only `prepare` is provided, meaning you have rewrite everything if you need to change a single field's name.
 Providing `select` would fix this :)
 - Update layouts - LinkedIn and Facebook are wildly different now

+Feel free to contribute with your PR, as long as you're respectful.
+Big thanks to @mornir for your help!